felixzieger/nix-config/README.md

 ## For future installations I might want to play with

 ### GUI applications do not play together with Spotlight for me
-Alfred could show applciations installed via nix.
+Alfred could show applications installed via nix.
 See https://markhudnall.com/2021/01/27/first-impressions-of-nix/ pkgs.zoom-us pkgs.teams pkgs.alacritty